 Having an open concept space was important to our clients who love to entertain their family and friends.
 Our clients’ vision for their remodel was to create a beautiful, new, open space that stayed true to the original feel of the house.
 Titus Contracting was able to work with our clients to turn this vision into a reality, on time and on budget.

 Upon closer examination of the historical evolution of kitchens, the most notable development is the workflow and ease of circulation.
-A kitchen’s premise in the house arrangement is more important than ever.
+A kitchen’s premise in the house arrangement is more important than ever, and often a new eat-in kitchen space is what homeowners want.
 From strictly functional space, once staked on the back of the home or underneath all the other rooms on the underground level (if maids once attended an old mansion), kitchens have become an attractive room and located at the heart of most homes.

 Thanks to today’s more technological advances and newly introduced architectural solutions for ventilation and space, your kitchen can become a central piece of the design arrangement around which your family’s daily life revolves.
 The open concept of the brighter living zones in modern architecture and design places the modern kitchen in the center of modern home designer’s decor composition.